the-turing-way/the-turing-way/chapters/open_science.md

 The research process typically has the following form: data is collected, sometimes using specific hardware, it is then analysed (usually using software), and the results of the research are then published.
 Throughout the process it is good practice for researchers to document their working in notebooks.
 Open science aims to make each of these elements open:

-- Open Data - managing research data in a way that optimises access, discoverability and sharing for re-use
+- Open Data - documenting and sharing research data openly for re-use
 - Open Hardware - documenting designs, materials, and other relevant information related to hardware, and making them freely accessible and available
 - Open Source Software - documenting research code and routines, and making them freely accessible and available
 - Open Access - making all published outputs freely accessible for maximum use and impact